 In 1978, Ferry, Manzanera and Mackay reactivated Roxy Music, making three more group albums with various temporary sidemen.
 But it was never the same.
 Cooling down from where Siren left off, Roxy Music had become — whether through maturation, skill or fatigue — a pale, genteel imitation of its old self.
 Although there are a few brilliant (at least presentable) tracks on each album, the lack of conviction and adventurous spirit makes all three less than compelling for fans of the group’s early work.
 Fortunately, these records neither embarrass nor contradict the Roxy legacy; this period (subsequently proving to be the group’s last and, in America at least, most successful) is separate and, though not equal, at least estimable.

-The self-produced Manifesto has “Dance Away,” “Still Falls the Rain” and “Angel Eyes” to recommend it, but is still easy to live without.
-The inferior Flesh + Blood (Roxy’s first album without Paul Thompson, who resurfaced years later in, of all places, Concrete Blonde) is more like a Ferry solo record, with session men playing humorless covers of “In the Midnight Hour” and “Eight Miles High.”
+The self-produced Manifesto has “Dance Away,” “Still Falls the Rain” and “Angel Eyes” to recommend it but is still easy to live without.
+The inferior Flesh + Blood (Roxy’s first album without drummer Paul Thompson, who resurfaced years later in, of all places, Concrete Blonde) is more like a Ferry solo record, with session men playing humorless covers of “In the Midnight Hour” and “Eight Miles High.”
 Even the best originals are unoriginal and fainthearted: the Cars-ish (now there’s irony for you) “Over You,” the schmaltzy (but catchy) “Oh Yeah” and the funky “Same Old Scene.”
 (Collectors note: UK Polydor also released Manifesto as a vinyl picture disc.)

 Regaining its self-esteem if not its power, Roxy made Avalon more like Manifesto, a careful blend of air and beat that amounts to a sparkling if meaningless dance record for would-be sophisticates.
-Unassailably well made and even occasionally engaging, the worst that can be said of songs like “More Than This,” “The Space Between,” “Avalon,” “Take a Chance with Me” and “The Main Thing” is that they’re too quiet and that the lyrics lack bite.
+Unassailably well-made and occasionally engaging, the worst that can be said of songs like “More Than This,” “The Space Between,” “Avalon,” “Take a Chance with Me” and “The Main Thing” is that they’re too quiet and that the lyrics lack bite.
 Those who came upon Roxy late probably reckon it’s their best album.

 An otherwise needless compilation, The Atlantic Years, skims the cream from Manifesto and Flesh + Blood onto one disc, adding two earlier cuts (also on Greatest Hits).